 Breached Password Detection

-Breached password detection protects your applications from bad actors logging in with stolen credentials.
+Breached password detection protects your applications from bad actors signing up or logging in with stolen credentials.
 Auth0 can notify users and/or block accounts that are at risk.

 Auth0 tracks large security breaches that occur on major third-party sites.
 If Auth0 identifies that any of your users’ credentials were part of a breach, the breached password detection security feature triggers.
 In response, Auth0 can:

-Block anyone from logging in with the user’s stolen credentials.
-This entirely blocks the account and prevents bad actors from accessing your application.
+Block anyone from logging in with the stolen credentials.
+Entirely blocks the account and prevents bad actors from accessing your application.
 The user can’t log in until they change their password.

 Detect breaches faster with Credential Guard